Rajasthan-Agra-Varanasi by bus and train

 For the most part, booking is relatively easy.
 If you have a credit card and know what you want!
 The best way to go is to have a travel agency do it for you from the onset.
 Naturally, you will have to weigh up the importance of flexibility vs. affordability.

 If time is a constraining factor then sometimes thinking ahead of the most efficient route could be beneficial!
 Finally, when it comes to which class to book, although seemingly overwhelming, it is actually quite easy and depends on your budget/(dis)comfort tolerance.

 Here are a few tips for all you solo female travellers apprehensive about traveling to India alone.

 Seater/semi-sleeper/sleeper are the most common categories and essentially refer to how far back the seats recline (with the last being a full on bed).
 The decision of AC/Non-AC tends to depend on when and where you are going.
 The north in winter is freezing.
 Thus, the idea of an AC is horrific.
 The heat is OK during overnight travel as you can just pop a window open.

 General/sleeper/AC 3-tier/AC 2-tier/AC 1-tier generally have comfort levels directly proportionate to pricing.
 I would urge you not to go below sleeper, as general class has no seat allocation (so you can only imagine the chaos).
 While I am 100% content with sleeper, sometimes circumstances require a bit more comfort than it is able to offer!
 For more about different train classes read here!

 While we travelled independently the help provided by India Someday was invaluable.
 Booking our Varanasi to Agra train ticket, putting us on a comfortable bus from Mumbai to Udaipur, recommending an awesome new hostel in Jaipur.
-If you are pressed for time and wish to have a security net while travelling in India we highly recommend them!
+We highly recommend them if you are pressed for time and wish to have a security net while travelling in India!
 They are unlike the traditional travel agencies you’d find.